-The emission reduction from 2010 to 2014 was mainly due to reversed trends in the same sector, whereas the increase from 2014 to 2015 was mainly due to increased emissions from oil and gas extraction.
+The emission reduction from 2010 to 2014 was mainly due to reversed trends in the same sector, whereas the changes from 2014 to 2014 were mainly due to changes in emissions from oil and gas extraction.
+In 2016, increased use of biofuels in road transport also contributed to the reduction in total emissions.

 Figure 3.1 and Figure 3.2 show the trend and the relative changes to 1990, in GHG emissions for the different Energy sectors.
 The main emitting sectors are the energy industries sector (combustion in oil and gas production, refineries, electricity production and district heating) and the transport sector (civil aviation, road transportation, railways, navigation).
-Both sectors have increased since 1990, especially the energy industries sector, which has almost doubled since 1990.
+Both sectors have increased since 1990, especially the energy industries sector, which has more than doubled since 1990.

-The manufacturing industries and construction sector, the other fuel combustion sector6 and the fugitive emissions from fuel sector experienced small fluctuations between 1990 and 2015.
-In 2015, emissions from the manufacturing industries sector and from the fugitive sector are almost as they were in 1990.
-While, the other fuel combustion sector underwent a decrease of 31 per cent between 1990 and 2015.
+The manufacturing industries and construction sector, the other fuel combustion sector7 and the fugitive emissions from fuel sector experienced small fluctuations between 1990 and 2016.
+In 2016, emissions from the manufacturing industries sector and from the fugitive sector are almost as they were in 1990.
+On the other hand, the other fuel combustion sector underwent a decrease of 27 per cent between 1990 and 2016.

-6 Other fuel combustion sector includes both the sectors Other Combustion (CRF 1A4) and Other (CRF 1A5)
+7 Other fuel combustion sector includes both the sectors Other Combustion (CRF 1A4) and Other (CRF 1A5)

 Figure 3.1.
 Greenhouse gas emissions from energy sectors and fugitive emissions.
-1990-2015.
+1990-2016.
 Million tonne CO2 equivalents.
 Source: Statistics Norway/Norwegian Environment Agency

 Figure 3.2.
 Relative changes to 1990 in GHG emissions for the energy sector including fugitive emissions.
-1990-2015.
+1990-2016.
 Index 1990=1.
 Source: Statistics Norway/Norwegian Environment Agency